 The dates, times and places for all official Party meetings and events related to the state's delegate selection process must be scheduled to encourage the participation of all Democrats.
 Such meetings must begin and end at reasonable hours.
 The dates, times and places for all official Party meetings and events related to the state's delegate selection process have been scheduled to encourage the participation of all Democrats.
 The state chair will schedule the dates of precinct meetings per the plan of organization.
 The North Carolina Democratic Party has sought to avoid conflict with major religious observances in an effort to promote delegate selection.
 The North Carolina Democratic Party has sought to avoid major religious observances in an effort to promote delegate selection.
-(Rule 3.A & Reg.
-4.)
+The North Carolina Democratic Party has sought to avoid major religious observances in an effort to promote delegate selection.
+The North Carolina Democratic Party has sought to avoid major religious observances in an effort to promote delegate selection.
+The North Carolina Democratic Party has sought to avoid major religious observances in an effort to promote delegate selection.
+The North Carolina Democratic Party has sought to avoid major religious observances in an effort to promote delegate selection.

 The State Party will work with county parties and congressional district parties to confirm that all meetings have secured all appropriate meeting locations that are publicly accessible.
 The State Party will work with county parties and congressional district parties to confirm that all convenings will take place at facilities that have been properly reserved and secured and are publicly accessible.
 All precinct meetings, county conventions, and district conventions shall occur in-person, unless a simple majority weighted vote of the appropriate county or district executive committee is taken to authorize a virtual convening.
 A certification shall be filed by a county chair regarding annual precinct meetings and/or a county convention and by a district chair regarding a district convention.
 This certification shall be filed with the co-chairs of the Delegate Selection and Affirmative Action Committee no less than 60 days prior to the respective convening(s).
-Additionally, a county or district executive committee chair shall file with the co-chairs of the Delegate Selection and Affirmative Action Committee their plan for ensuring accessibility and equity for attendees of a virtual convening at the time such a certification is submitted.
+Additionally, a county or district executive committee chair shall file with the co-chairs of the Delegate Selection and Affirmative Action Committee Selection and Affirmative Action Committee for the respective committee chair shall file with the co-chairs of the Delegate Selection and Affirmative Action Committee Selection Selection Committee Sele ensuring accessibility and equity for attendees of a virtual convening at the time such a certification is submitted.